IKEA effect: Why it matters in business?

 What do we understand by the IKEA effect?

 The Swedish manufacturer and retailer IKEA sells products that mostly require some sort of assembling.
 The effect underlines a cognitive phenomenon where a person places a higher value on or is more excited about a product or object that they have partially created, assembled, or personalized.
 Something that we observe in many products at IKEA.
-The IKEA effect highlights inflation in valuation due to the investment of labor.
+The IKEA effect highlights inflation in valuation due to the investment of labour.

 IKEA Effect Example